Sunday, April 14, 2024

 • Earthworms

 • Everyone told me earthworms were good and natural when I was growing up.
 In the Americas, they are invaders and powerful predators in the soil.
-After the icebergs receded, there were no earthworms in the Americas until Europeans came and introduced them.
+After the icebergs receded, there were no earthworms in North America until Europeans came and introduced them.
 American soils were a completely different biome from the Eurasian one.
 The toll on American microbes and other native life is still uncounted - and perhaps uncountable.

 There are plenty of other examples but so many, in fact, I know I'll never remember them all.
 Lots of concepts I was taught in my childhood have not held up.
 It's easy to see the patterns of commercial interests and just plain wishful thinking that won people over to these views and makes them linger today despite the facts and obvious pains staring us in the face.
 I would attribute, in part, my "oppositional thinking" habits to observing so much wishful thinking from my friends and family.
 That, and my father being so quickly oppositional, himself.
 He set an example.